ZUKOnnect Fellows

 Herz Fellow from 07/2023

-The following ZUKOnnect and Herz Fellows joined the Zukunftskolleg on 1 July 2022 virtually for one year and are on-campus for 3 to 4 months in autumn 2022:
+The following ZUKOnnect and Herz Fellows joined the Zukunftskolleg on 1 July 2022 virtually for one year and were on-campus for 3 to 4 months in autumn 2022:

 Cohort 2022